pravega/video-samples/README.md

 compared to more efficient encodings such as Avro and Protobuf.

 If a non-transactional Pravega writer were to fail while writing chunks of video, this could result in only some of the chunks being written.
-Although this can easily be detected by the reassembly process, this could cause high memory usage for the state of the reassembly process.
+Although this can easily be handled by the reassembly process, this could cause high memory usage for the state of the reassembly process.
 To avoid this, Pravega transactions can be used to keep chunks for the same image within a single transaction.

 For an example of a Flink video writer job, see [VideoDataGeneratorJob](flinkprocessor/src/main/java/io/pravega/example/videoprocessor/VideoDataGeneratorJob.java).

 ## Reading Video from Pravega